 Recognize Osmocote Fertilizer

-Osmocote looks like small, round peppercorns with a creamy beige color.
+Osmocote has a very distinctive appearance.
+It looks like small, round peppercorns of a creamy beige color.
 Rather than being called granules, Osmocote particles are known as prills.
 The beige shell on the prill coats a core of nutrients.
-Prills are scattered atop the garden soil or incorporated into the soil at planting time.
-As soil warms and rain or irrigation reaches the prills, the coating allows internal nutrients to trickle out into the adjacent soil -- via osmosis -- for plant roots to absorb.

 Video of the Day

-Whatever the Osmocote product or formulation, the fertilizer prill is coated with a polymer that changes porosity based on temperature.
+Osmocote fertilizer prills are coated with a polymer that changes porosity based on temperature.
 As moist garden soil temperatures warm, the pores increase in size to release more nutrients.
-This relationship to temperature correlates to increased growth of plants, thereby well-timing the nutrient release for use by plants.
-As soil cools, the pores tighten and fewer nutrients are released.
-Depending on the thickness of the polymer layer, the amount of nutrients in a prill can last for three to 12 months.
+This relationship to temperature correlates to increased growth of plants, which means that the nutrient release is timed perfectly for plant use.
+As the soil cools, the prill pores tighten and fewer nutrients are released.
+Depending on the thickness of the polymer layer, the nutrients in a prill can last for three to 12 months.

 There are a number of different Osmocote fertilizer products, each one recommended for specific uses.
 Each formulation has precise use instructions on the packaging and these should generally be followed.
 Many can be used either for houseplants or for flower or vegetable gardens.

 The general recommendation for garden fertilizer is to sprinkle Osmocote fertilizer prills on the top of the soil at planting, then to mix the prills carefully into the top layer.
 It is also possible to simply leave the prills on a worked soil surface.